YoungAlliance/YoungAlliance.github.io/index.md

 widget-1:
     title: "News & Views"
     url: 'http://http://youngalliance.github.io/blog/'
-    text: 'Learn what the Young Alliance is working on, our recent conferences, and other news from the organization.'
+    text: 'Learn what the Young Alliance is working on, our recent international conference in Copenhagen, and other recent news from the Young Alliance Against Cancer.'
-    image: unsplash_9-302x182.jpg
+    image: conference_table.jpg
 widget-2:
     title: "Why use this theme?"
     url: 'http://phlow.github.io/feeling-responsive/info/'